prescottbreeden/de-formed-validations/README.md

 # De-Formed Validations

+# This package has been deprecated - please use @de-formed/react-validations for the latest version

 De-Formed Validations is a robust and unopinionated API to manage form and data validations in JavaScript and React.
 With only a handful of properties to learn, de-formed maintains its own internal state with simple function calls so that you can design your architecture the way you want to.

 ## Why Use De-Formed?